MSX Assembly Page

 Introduction

 The goal of the MAP is to be the ultimate source of information for the MSX programmer or programmer-to-be.
 The main target is assembly language, because that’s what the maintainers’ preferred programming language is, but most information will be useful to users of other languages as well.
-The MAP is currently maintained by Grauw and BiFi.
+The MAP is maintained by Grauw.

 Where to start